-Beaches and marine reserves along the San Mateo County Coastline
+San Mateo County Coastline

 A short drive from San Francisco down Highway 1, is a beautiful stretch of uncrowded beaches and little beach towns.
 We love Pacifica for fall surfing, Gray Whale Cove State Beach for picnics any time of year and Half Moon Bay to buy seasonal crab and watch the fishing boats.

 Half Moon Bay is a charming small beach town just across the highway from the ocean.
 One of our favorite finds a few years ago is the crafty fun Oddyssea maker space and store.
 The maker space is set outdoors next to the store, with several stations of crafts set up waiting for you to sit down and find your creative side.
 Kids and adults alike love to spend time here.